PINOMG/determinator/README.md

 ##Dependencies
 In order to get started, some prerequisites are required.
 These are amongst others:
--Java SE Development Kit 7
+- Java SE Development Kit 7
--Android SDK, version 22
+- Android SDK, version 22
--A (virtual) Android phone
+- A (virtual) Android phone
--Android studio
+- Android studio
 And if you want to use your own server:
--PHP and MySQL server for the APIand the instructions to install this is found in separate repository, see API further down.
+- PHP and MySQL server for the APIand the instructions to install this is found in separate repository, see API further down.

 ##Building and release
 This project uses Gradle to build the application.
 We recommend that you use Android Studio and the built in Gradle functionality.
 Building can be done by running (in the root directory of the app):